 Now that we know the Buckley test does not square with the reality of election campaigns—no one (not even candidates) uses express words of advocacy of election or defeat in their communications and the test is brazenly exploited by groups with “sham” issue ads—Congress has both the right and the responsibility to fashion an alternative bright line test that passes constitutional muster.
 That is precisely what it has done.
 The act’s definition of electioneering communication is carefully crafted to be neither vague nor overbroad.
 And its requirement of disclosure for individuals and hard money for corporations and unions is firmly rooted in existing law and Supreme Court rulings.

-The law requires the FEC to impose onerous new coordination restrictions on groups interacting with parties or candidates; even routine or innocent conversations between group representatives and lawmakers or staff will unconstitutionally subject their issue advocacy spending to contribution limits and a ban on corporate and labor union contributions.
+Myth No. 6: The law requires the FEC to impose onerous new coordination restrictions on groups interacting with parties or candidates; even routine or innocent conversations between group representatives and lawmakers or staff will unconstitutionally subject their issue advocacy spending to contribution limits and a ban on corporate and labor union contributions.

 Reality: The act reinstates the coordination theory initially formulated in Buckley as part of its definition of independent expenditures.
 Under this approach, a campaign expenditure by a person coordinated with a candidate constitutes a contribution to the candidate and is subject to federal contribution limits.
 The FEC recently adopted a much narrower definition of coordination that in practice excludes most coordinated spending and, therefore, opens the door to widespread evasion of the law.
 Buckley allows a more encompassing definition, one that prevents contribution limits from being rendered utterly meaningless without in any way constraining routine conversations.
 Congress has merely instructed the FEC to try again.
 Nothing unconstitutional about that.
 If the FEC uses the Supreme Court’s own “prearrangement or coordination” language in Buckley, it will meet Congress’s objective as well as the Court’s constitutional standards.

-The ban on soft money damages the constitutionally protected right of association of political parties by restricting the sources of its funding for issue advocacy, legislative, and organizational activities and by putting it at a disadvantage relative to other groups.
+Myth No. 7: The ban on soft money damages the constitutionally protected right of association of political parties by restricting the sources of its funding for issue advocacy, legislative, and organizational activities and by putting it at a disadvantage relative to other groups.

 Reality: Parties are different from interest groups.
 They exist to win elections and steer policymaking within government.
 Their most prominent members and actual or de facto leaders are incumbent politicians seeking reelection.
 Federal law and court rulings have long sanctioned limits on the size and source of contributions to political parties in the interest of preventing corruption or the appearance of corruption.